-The site size is 1 ha.
-The site is located in a built-up area that is well served by public transport.
+The size of the Site is 5.43ha and borders a built-up area that is well served by public transport.
 A Construction Traffic Management Plan will be put in place to mitigate negative impacts on traffic flow.

 With mitigation measures in place no significant negative impacts are likely.